serinth/road_seg/README.md

 # Road segmentation/classification challenge
 Given a set of point cloud, identify the roads and draw an ideal line segment.
 The closer the segment is to running through the middle of the road, the better the score.

+## TODOs

-TODO: more details here on scoring, where to implement and example data.
+[ ] more details here on scoring, where to implement and example data.
+[ ] maybe convert to a similarity score instead of a distance [ ] visually display ideal and actual segments and their scores [ ] automated evaluator

 Example cases you may need to solve for: